Hiking New Zealand Guide 2019

 Consult New Zealand hiking experts

-There are lots of New Zealand travel blogs and articles online that can help you plan your New Zealand hikes, but if you have friends that have visited the country before, then pick their brains for information about the hikes they enjoyed and the places they visited.
+There are lots of New Zealand travel blogs and articles online that can help you plan your hikes, but if you have friends that have visited the country before, then pick their brains for information about the hikes they enjoyed and the places they visited.
 Look at their photos and ask them what they would do differently if they were planning another trip.
 First-hand experience from a trusted person is one of the best ways to ensure that your New Zealand hiking trip is everything you want it to be.

-You can also chat with us here at New Zealand Trails – Jodi is our resident New Zealand hiking expert and has been walking and running the tracks and trails since she was a wee girl.
+You can also chat with us here at New Zealand Trails – Jodi is our resident hiking expert and has been walking and running the tracks and trails since she was a wee girl.
 Jodi can help you plan your dream trip and work out which of our tours might suit you best.

 DIY hiking in New Zealand?